studio workshop is in a converted stable in Fife, Scotland

-I specialise in handmade bespoke jewellery that asserts the wearer’s individuality.
+I specialise in handmade bespoke jewellery that asserts the wearer's individuality.
 No two pieces are the same.
-These one-off statement pieces are often sculptural, bold and dramatic, combining striking design in silver and/ or gold with a wide variety of unusual semi-precious and precious stones.
+These one-off statement pieces are often sculptural, bold and dramatic, combining striking design in silver and/ or gold with a wide variety of unusual semi-precious stones.
 Handcrafted elements complement the colours and shapes of the stones.
 I use natural materials and avoid stones which have been dyed or treated.
-I particularly enjoy making chunky neckpieces but also craft delicate pieces with precious stones.
+I particularly enjoy making chunky neckpieces.

 Some pieces are made in silver only, perhaps with gold details.
 Contemporary techniques such as photoetching and fold-forming are used along with traditional methods of forming the metal.